spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 ### Surveillance Room

 This room is filled with banks of monitors displaying views from around the station.
 Some appear to be from fixed camera locations, while others are from drones in contested territory, or even from body cams of guards on patrol.
-Any character succeeding on a DC 12 Perception check will notice there are no camera feeds from Deck 3 or 5.
+Any character succeeding on a DC 12 Wisdom (Perception) check will notice there are no camera feeds from Deck 3 or 5.

 The Security Chief spends most of her time in this room, coordinating guard patrols and monitoring the status of the station.